RoydeZomer/CEGO/README.md

 #the objective space boundary is simply the largest values of the objective function we are interested in.
 ref = np.array([1,9])

 #and we run the optimization.
+Use CEGOparallel for faster computations
 obj, constr, param = CONSTRAINED_SMSEGO(problemCall, rngMin, rngMax, ref, nconstraints)

 ```